Day 1: Edmonton

 Featuring cutting-edge local designers and top international labels, West Edmonton Mall is the size of a small city with over 800 shops, services, accommodation, indoor waterpark and amusement park.

 From Edmonton the Yellowhead Highway stretches west through golden prairie farmland and forested foothills into the rugged Canadian Rockies.
 En route, stop for a relaxing soak in Miette Hot Springs.
 Once in town, pop by the Visitor Information Centre to learn about the area’s attractions and guided tours, award-winning restaurants and shops.
-Edmonton to Jasper: 358 km (222 mi.).
+Edmonton to Jasper: 358 km (222 mi.)

 Day 4: Jasper

 Ride the longest and highest guided aerial tramway in Canada for sweeping views of six mountain ranges, glacial fed lakes, the Athabasca River and town of Jasper far below.
-After, head to Maligne Canyon to explore what is considered to be one the most spectacular gorges in the Canadian Rockies.
+Afterwards, head to Maligne Canyon to explore what is considered to be one the most spectacular gorges in the Canadian Rockies.

 Enjoy a scenic cruise on Maligne Lake, with a stop at Spirit Island – one the world’s most photographed scenes.
-After, discover the Maligne Valley on a wildlife discovery tour.
+Afterwards, discover the Maligne Valley on a wildlife discovery tour.
 Keep a lookout for osprey, bald eagles, big horn sheep, mountain goats, elk, deer and bears.

 Day 5: Icefields Parkway - Lake Louise

 From Jasper, drive south to the Glacier Discovery Centre along the scenic Icefields Parkway (Hwy 93).
 Upon arrival, board an Ice Explorer that will take you onto the Athabasca Glacier, where you can walk on ice up to 360 m (1,180 ft) thick.
 Then take the shuttle bus to the glass-floored Glacier Skywalk, suspended 280 m (919 ft) over the Sunwapta Valley, for stunning aerial views of glittering glaciers and rugged mountain peaks.
-Jasper to Glacier Discovery Centre: 106 km (66 mi).
+Jasper to Glacier Discovery Centre: 106 km (66 mi)

 Continue south to the hamlet of Lake Louise in Banff National Park.
 Rent a canoe from the Fairmont Chateau Lake Louise and paddle across the lake to the base of Victoria Glacier or take an easy stroll around the lakeshore.
-Glacier Discovery Centre to Lake Louise: 135 km (84 mi).
+Glacier Discovery Centre to Lake Louise: 135 km (84 mi)

 Day 6: Lake Louise

-Drive to Moraine Lake and enjoy a relaxed morning hike around the shoreline with stunning views of the famous glacier lake in the Valley of the Ten Peaks.
+Drive to Moraine Lake and enjoy a relaxed morning walk around the shoreline with stunning views of the famous glacier lake in the Valley of the Ten Peaks.
 Then, head to the Lake Louise Gondola where you’ll experience some of the best grizzly bear viewing opportunities in the Canadian Rockies.

 Take a 7 km (4.4 mi) round trip hike to the historic Lake Agnes Tea House for afternoon tea and scones in a spectacular alpine valley.